powturbo/Turbo-Base64/README.md

  * OS:Linux amd64, arm64, Power9, MacOs+Apple M1, s390x.
 Windows: Mingw, visual c++
  * Big endian + Little endian
  * Ready and simple to use library, no armada of files, no hassles dependencies
- * :new: the fastest now more faster.
-Improved speed for short strings.
  * **LICENSE GPL 3**
 <p>